bitcointranscripts/bitcointranscripts/bitcoin-explained/open-timestamps-leveraging-bitcoin-s-security-for-all-data.md

 Sjors Provoost: 00:14:39

-They run a command called `OTS verify` which basically checks the proof and it checks whether all the hashes are what they say they should be.
+They run a command called `ots verify` which basically checks the proof and it checks whether all the hashes are what they say they should be.
 And then it checks against your own node whether the transaction is included in the blockchain.

 Aaron van Wirdum: 00:14:52